 Travel insurance comes in several different varieties, so consider the specifics of your trip to figure out which situation is most likely to apply.
 Trip cancellation coverage provides reimbursement if you cancel for a covered reason (which of course varies by policy).
 Missed connection coverage and trip interruption coverage give you reimbursement and help if you miss a flight or cruise or if you need to cut your trip short due to an emergency back home.
 Medical coverage covers you in case you need medical treatment outside of the U.S.; some plans also cover emergency medical evacuation.

 You can also get special adventure coverage, which waives the exclusions for adventure activities that most plans have; if you’ll be spending a lot of time climbing, diving, or participating in other adventure activities, it’s a good addition to your coverage.

-The most comprehensive coverage is called cancel for any reason, which provides reimbursement if the trip is cancelled for any reason—even reasons not covered by usual trip cancellation coverage.
-This insurance is typically more expensive but if you stand to be out significant amount of money, and you think that you’re most likely to cancel for a reason not covered by general cancellation insurance (you can’t get the time off work, the region you are visiting experiences political unrest, or you simply change your mind) this kind of insurance may be worth the extra cost.
+The most comprehensive coverage is called cancel for any reason, which provides reimbursement if the trip is canceled for any reason—even reasons not covered by usual trip cancellation coverage.
+This insurance is typically more expensive, but if you stand to be out significant amount of money and think that you’re most likely to cancel for a reason not covered by general cancellation insurance (you can’t get the time off work, the region you are visiting experiences political unrest, or you simply change your mind), this kind of insurance may be worth the extra cost.